-- Give the pan a gentle shake to level out to the batters and use a small skewer or knife tip to swirl the batters together.
+- Give the pan a gentle shake to level out the batters, and use a small skewer or knife tip to swirl the batters together.
 Do not over swirl.

-- Bake in a preheated oven for 20-22 minutes, or until the edges are baked but the center is still a bit soft and jiggly.
+- Bake in a preheated oven for 20-22 minutes or until the edges are baked but the center is still a bit soft and jiggly.
 Do not over bake.
-Each oven is different, and different sweeteners bake up a bit differently, so keep your eye on your brownies and check them just before the 20-minute mark.
+Each oven is different, and different sweeteners bake a bit differently, so keep your eye on your brownies, and check them before the 20-minute mark.

-Keep an eye out on your brownies while they bake.
-Every oven is a bit different and different sweeteners brown and bake up quicker than others.
+- Keep an eye out for your brownies while they bake.
+Every oven is a bit different, and different sweeteners brown and bake quicker than others.
 You don't want to over bake your brownies.

-Melt the butter in the bowl you are going to use to mix your batter.
-This warms up the bowl enough to keep the ingredients warm and melted.
+- Melt the butter in the bowl you will use to use to mix your batter.
+This warms the bowl enough to keep the ingredients soft and melted.

-If you forgot to pull your eggs out of the fridge prior, add them to a small bowl of hot tap water.
+- If you forgot to pull your eggs out of the fridge prior to starting the recipe, add them to a small bowl filled with hot tap water.
 By the time you are ready to add them to your recipe, they will be the right temperature.

-Sifting the sweeteners, cocoa powder and almond flour will help prevent lumps.
-These are moist ingredients and lumps form fairly easily.
+- Sifting the sweeteners, cocoa powder and almond flour will help prevent lumps.
+These are moist ingredients, and lumps form easily.